abonmassip/abonmassip-portfolio/projects/e-commerce.md

 I used **React**, **Redux** for state management, **Firebase** for authentication and database and **Stripe** for managing payments.

 I also used **React Hooks**, **GraphQL** and **ContextAPI**.

+Hosted on a free **Heroku** account, it takes a minute to load the site.